josiahm1/HomeLab/README.md

 ### Step 2

-I configured my network settings to NAT in both my Windows and Kali because I will be using tools that require internet conenction
+I configured my network settings to Internal in both my Windows and Kali because I will be using tools that are malicious so I will be sandboxing these VMs from my host network.

 ### Step 3